How to Set a Homepage in WordPress

 Customizing Homepage

-Here, we’re adding color to our homepage.
+Here, we’re adding colour to our homepage.

 Change color of the Homepage